BrunoHalltari/CTF-Writeups/Redpwn-2020/Web/panda-facts/Readme.md

 ```
-After the login we get a page like this :
+After the login i got a page like this :

 ![Home](https://user-images.githubusercontent.com/59454895/85878713-72cc4f80-b7d9-11ea-9a45-15a1d9a41b40.PNG)